What exactly is chickenpox?

 • touching their blisters

-• touching items that have been recently contaminated with their breath or fluid from their blisters
+• touching items that have been recently in contact with their breath or fluid from their blisters

 The rash associated with chickenpox is often recognizable, especially by trained medical professionals.
-But as chickenpox becomes less common due to the success of the vaccine, younger doctors may not be as familiar with the rash.
+But, as chickenpox becomes less common due to the chickenpox vaccine, younger doctors may not be as familiar with the rash.
 Symptoms other than the telltale rash include:

 If you’re worried that you or your child has chickenpox, call your doctor.
 If it’s not a serious case, they’ll probably recommend treating the symptoms while waiting for the disease to run its course.
 Treatment suggestions might include: